-All the bareboat charter companies we represent provide a cell phone aboard each yacht.
+All bareboat charter companies provide a cell phone aboard each yacht.
 Calls to the charter base are free.
 Outgoing calls (both local and international) are charged at rates as dictated by the different providers.

 BVI Cell Phone Companies:

 The providers are: CCT Prepaid Plans

 , Digicel BVI Prepaid Plans

 Ask your yacht charter broker which phone service applies aboard your yacht.
 It's also a good idea to ask for current rates when you arrive at the charter base so you can take that information with you.

 All of the phone companies are located in Road Town, Tortola

 and are within walking distance of the main roundabout.
 If your personal phone is unlocked, you may want to buy a chip from any of them and prepay for calls.
 You can top up online or at a number of different payment centers around the BVI.
 It will be a lot less expensive to buy the chip and prepay, rather than to use your own cell phone and pay astronomical

 Some of the companies offer really inexpensive phones (with their chip installed) and if you plan to return to the British Virgin Islands, you will always have a permanent BVI number.
 Just top up as and when needed.

 If you have an AT&T phone, you can sometimes get a signal on Tortola